HKayn/vivaldi-vh/documentation/roadmap.md

 ## Planned Features

-The following will be added to Vivaldi VH in the future:
+The following will be added to Vivaldi VH in the future, in no particular order:

 - Allow activation of Vivaldi VH when "Show Title Bar" is unchecked.
 - [Panel at full height behind a Command Chain Flag](./command-chain-flags.md#coming-soon-panel-at-full-height).
 - Allow activation of Vivaldi VH when "Show Address Bar" is unchecked.
+- A "Zen Mode" where the webpage takes up the entire browser window, with the Pillar and panel floating in from the sides on demand
 - One-time-use JS modification that adds all available Command Chain Flags as Command Chains.
 - Ongoing updates to maintain compatibility with the latest stable Version of Vivaldi Browser.

 ## Considerations

-The following are being considered to be added to Vivaldi VH, but have issues that need to be resolved first:
+The following are being considered to be added to Vivaldi VH, but have blockers that need to be resolved first:

 - Allow activation of Vivaldi VH when "Show Tab Bar" is unchecked.
 The Pillar will be constructed using the panel instead.
-  - A closed or floating panel will leave a gap in the Pillar.
-Setting panels to be non-floating will need to be mandated by Vivaldi VH.
-  - Since this introduces an additional mandated setting, this should be behind a Command Chain Flag and disabled by default.
+When the tab bar is not shown, setting panels to be non-floating will be mandated for Vivaldi VH to be active.
+Since this introduces an additional mandated setting, this will be behind a Command Chain Flag and disabled by default.
-  - How should Vivaldi VH behave when the non-floating panel is closed?
+  - How should Vivaldi VH behave when the panel is closed?
 Gaps in the pillar cause erroneous behaviour across the board, and disabling Vivaldi VH entirely whenver a panel is closed would make for a jarring experience.
 Assume that there is no tab bar.

 I appreciate any opinions that might help solve the listed issues!